AtilMohAmine/izem/README.md

 </p>
 <h1 align="center">Izem</h1>

 **Izem** is a **blazing fast** javascript/typescript runtime built with Nim 2 and JavaScriptCore.
-It is designed for exceptional performance and efficiency.
+It is designed for exceptional performance and efficiency, capable of handling up to **100,000 requests per second**.

 ## Getting Started